adobe/react-spectrum/rfcs/2021-v3-process-to-use-spectrum-css.md

     experience, etc. Try to identify as many potential problems with implementing this RFC as possible.
 -->
+It will be slower to make CSS updates should there be any bugs.
+In addition, it'll be more confusing to the community when they find a bug, we'll likely have a number of them reported against us that we'll need to re-report to Spectrum-CSS.
+This may also affect how willing someone is to work on a bug and contribute a fix.
+Especially with upcoming DSS which would be a completely new technology for nearly everyone.

 ## Backwards Compatibility Analysis